Learn and master the top 20 CSS Pseudo Elements interview questions along with detailed answers and code snippets:

 These are some of the top CSS pseudo-elements interview questions along with detailed answers and code snippets.
 Pseudo-elements allow you to style specific parts of elements or insert content dynamically, enhancing the design and functionality of your web pages.

-See also Top 30 CSS Media Queries Interview Questions and Answers
+See also Top 30 Mocha JS Interview Questions and Answers